-The central area of the bog is dominated by cutover bare peat.
-Some pioneer cutover vegetation communities are establishing in the southwest of this portion of the site.
-Two silt ponds and the associated riparian vegetation communities exist in the extreme north west of the central are of the bog.
-The silt ponds are flanked to the west by old turbary zones that are in various stages of natural colonisation by cutover vegetation communities.
+The central area of the bog is dominted by cutover bare peat.
+Some pioneer cutover vegetation coimmunities are establishing in the south west of this portion of the site.
+Two silt ponds and the associated ripaerian vegetation communities exist in the extreme north west of the central are of the bog.
+The silt ponds are flanked to the west by old turbary zones that are in various tages of natural colonisation by cutover vegetation communities.
 A strip of birch woodland and scrub exists immediately to the west of the silt ponds.
 Further west more recent cutover areas are dominated by scrub and pioneer Purple Moorgrass grassland habitats.

-To the northwest of the central area, a remnant high bog of approx. 13ha exists.
-There are frequent signs of degradation present.
-However, the bog still qualifies as the Annex I EU Habitats Directive habitat 'degraded raised bogs still capable of regeneration [7120]'.
+To the north west of the central area, a remnant high bog of approix 13ha exists.
+There are frequesnt signs of degradation present.
+However, the bog still qualifies as the Annex I EU Habitats Directive habitat - 'degraded raised bogs still capable of regeneration' - 7120.

-A woodland/scrub habitat with a stream flowing through, acts as a boundary between the eastern and central sections of the bog.
+A woodland/scrub habitat with a stream flowing through, acts and a boundary for the east and central asections of the bog.
 Birch and Willow species dominate the wooded area with the canopy closing in many places.
 There are also specimens of Eucalyptus polyanthemos present.
 These were planted during a previous BnM biomass trial.